tomchambers2/orderbook/README.md

 4. Performance - paginate the requests to the backend/lazy loading infinite scroll
 5. Live updating - ideally using websockets for successful/failed data.
 I considered optimistically updating the state but this didn't seem right for a financial application where certainty is important
 6. Simple DB doesn't work well for querying
+7. More frontend tests - only had time to test the User component - would write tests for the others as well

 # Other small things to do